Chilled Water Buffer Tank Sizing

 Choose a water heater with a suitable power rating (in kW) to meet your instant hot water needs.

-Overview of the product, including its features and benefits.
+Overview of the product, including its features such as wall mounted etc and benefits.

 Review of the product’s performance, including its flow rate at your required water temperature increases , the maximum water temperature it can produce, and energy efficiency.